 Through some of her other work, Jenna Breckenridge suggested various ways of overcoming the contradictions, challenges and potential disconnect between the certainty of existent opinion statements about large scale, sustained change and the availability of evidence.

 It was a very busy couple of days for our researchers who as well as presenting their most recent work, had the amazing opportunity of hearing and meeting the world’s top figures in quality improvement like Mary Dixon-Woods, Helen Bevan, Don Berwick, Jason Leitch and Derek Feeley.
-For more details, you can explore the programme or watch recordings of some of the keynotes.

 We really look forward to bringing the spring International Forum to Scotland in 2019!